falkTX/Cadence/INSTALL.md

 `$ make` <br/>
 `$ [sudo] make install`

-You can also run the tools without installing them, by using instead: <br/>
+You can run the tools without installing them, by using instead: <br/>
 <i>(Replace '&lt;tool&gt;' by a proper name, in lowercase.
 Some distros may need to use 'python' here)</i> <br/>
 `$ make` <br/>
 `$ python3 src/<tool>.py`